-- Deploy or remove Smart Cells from the HP StorageWorks grid, either to increase the scale of the HP StorageWorks grid or to replace failed units. - Initiate, and monitor the progress of, the installation or upgrade of Smart Cell service modules.
-This can be to either redeploy a Smart Cell to a different purpose (for example, to migrate Smart Cell capacity from block serving to archiving) or to deploy a new version of a service module. - Monitor HP StorageWorks grid usage and performance, which enables the administrator to determine when Smart Cells should be added, removed, or redeployed, or failed modules replaced. - Set policies to control certain aspects of the HP StorageWorks grid self-management.
+- Deploy or remove smart cells from the HP StorageWorks Grid, either to increase the scale of the Storage Grid or to replace failed units. - Initiate, and monitor the progress of, the installation or upgrade of smart cell service modules.
+This can be to either redeploy a smart cell to a different purpose (for example, to migrate smart cell capacity from block serving to archiving) or to deploy a new version of a service module. - Monitor Storage Grid usage and performance, which enables the administrator to determine when smart cells should be added, removed, or redeployed, or failed modules replaced. - Set policies to control certain aspects of the Storage Grid self-management.
 For example, policies control the number and placement of data replicas created for the purpose of protecting the system against failures.
-Another example might be data placement: in most cases the selection of which Smart Cells are used to house which data is determined by sophisticated algorithms with data reliability and system performance being the primary guiding principals.
-However, in some cases the administrator might want have some control over this (for example, to ensure that the data from one part of his or her organization does not share physical media with another). - Set access control for the HP StorageWorks grid, that is determine which user, hosts, and applications can access which data and which HP StorageWorks grid services.
+Another example might be data placement: in most cases the selection of which smart cells are used to house which data is determined by sophisticated algorithms with data reliability and system performance being the primary guiding principals.
+However, in some cases the administrator might want have some control over this (for example, to ensure that the data from one part of his or her organization does not share physical media with another). - Set access control for the Storage Grid, that is determine which user, hosts, and applications can access which data and which Storage Grid services.

-Client applications can establish a connection with any Smart Cell.
-The data path is virtualized more broadly than in today's storage networks, allowing requests to be transparently forwarded to the appropriate Smart Cell.
+Client applications can establish a connection with any smart cell.
+The data path is virtualized more broadly than in today's storage networks, allowing requests to be transparently forwarded to the appropriate smart cell.